 Be sure that you plan your time accordingly throughout the term, as extensions will not be granted for reasons other than medical or compassionate circumstances.
-10% will be deducted from your mark for each day late.
-You must email me in order to submit a late discussion posting, as the discussion boards will automatically close on the due date.
-Discussion postings submitted more than 10 days after the due date will automatically receive a mark of 0.
-For the online quizzes or midterm exam, please email me if you have missed the deadline with the reason you missed the deadline.
+For the discussions and online quizzes please email me if you have missed the deadline with the reason you missed the deadline.
 Again, extensions will only be granted for medical or compassionate circumstances.